-When it comes to your product photos, consistency is really important.
+When it comes to selling your handmade products online, consistency is really important, especially with your photos.

 One of the best tools you should have when photographing your products is a tripod.